i0Ek3/Links/README.md

 # Links

-Something in here are my collections for funny resource which includes Linux/Security/Language/Movie/Music etc., I will update this resources all the time until I needn't this(impossible), just enjoy yourself.
+Something in here are my collections for daily use, which includes fully funny resources, maybe cross platform or not, enjoy it!

 # Contents